grafana/grafana/docs/sources/setup-grafana/installation/windows/index.md

    - **Enterprise:** This is the recommended version.
 It is functionally identical to the open source version, but includes features you can unlock with a license, if you so choose.
    - **Open Source:** This version is functionally identical to the Enterprise version, but you will need to download the Enterprise version if you want Enterprise features.
 1. Click **Windows**.
-1. To use the Window installer, complete the following steps:
+1. To use the Windows installer, complete the following steps:

    a.
 Click **Download the installer**.